CESNET/Nemea-Modules/flow_meter/README.md

 ## Parameters
 ### Module specific parameters
 - `-p STRING`        Activate specified parsing plugins.
 Output interface for each plugin correspond the order which you specify items in -i and -p param.
 For example: '-i u:a,u:b,u:c -p http,basic,dns\' http traffic will be send to interface u:a, basic flow to u:b etc. If you don't specify -p parameter, flow meter will require one output interface for basic flow by default.
 Format: plugin_name[,...]
-Supported plugins: http,dns,sip,basic
+Supported plugins: http,dns,sip,ntp,basic
 - `-c NUMBER`        Quit after `NUMBER` of packets are captured.
 - `-I STRING`        Capture from given network interface.
 Parameter require interface name (eth0 for example).
 - `-r STRING`        Pcap file to read.
 - `-t NUM:NUM`       Active and inactive timeout in seconds.
 (DEFAULT: 300.0:30.0)
 - `-s NUMBER`        Size of flow cache in number of flow records.
-Each flow record has 232 bytes.
+Each flow record has 186 bytes.
 (DEFAULT: 65536)
 - `-S NUMBER`        Print statistics. `NUMBER` specifies interval between prints.
 - `-m NUMBER`        Sampling probability. `NUMBER` in 100 (DEFAULT: 100)
 - `-V STRING`        Replacement vector.
 1+32 NUMBERS.